MaxF8/songseekr/README.md

 # songseekr

-This is a project I designed to help users find musical information about their music in Spotify quickly.
+songseekr is a personalized web application I designed to help users find music information about their favorite tracks on Spotify.

-I used React, Node JS, and Material UI to create the application and Vercel to deploy.

-If you would like to access this project on your device follow the following instructions:

-- Create a spotify developer account, go to https://developer.spotify.com/dashboard/login and create an app
-- Install react, node JS and all dependencies included in both client/package.json and package.json
-- Replace clientID and clientSecret fields with your own or create environment vaiables for them
+## Technologies Used

+- **React**: Utilized for building the user interface.
+- **Node.js**: Used for server-side scripting.
+- **Material UI**: Integrated for styling and responsive design.
+- **Vercel**: Deployed using Vercel for seamless serverless deployment.
+- **Spotify Web API**: Integrated to fetch musical information.